Phase retrieval with Bregman divergences and application to audio signal recovery: Abstract

 \section{Abstract}

 Phase retrieval (PR) aims to recover a signal from the magnitudes of a set of inner products.
 This problem arises in many audio signal processing applications which operate on a short-time Fourier transform magnitude or power spectrogram, and discard the phase information.
 Recovering the missing phase from the resulting modified spectrogram is indeed necessary in order to synthesize time-domain signals.
 PR is commonly addressed by considering a minimization problem involving a quadratic loss function.
 In this paper, we adopt a different standpoint.
 Indeed, the quadratic loss does not properly account for some perceptual properties of audio, and alternative discrepancy measures such as beta-divergences have been preferred in many settings.
 Therefore, we formulate PR as a new minimization problem involving Bregman divergences.
-We consider a general formulation that actually addresses two problems, since it accounts for the non-symmetry of these divergences in general.
-To optimize the resulting objective, we derive two algorithms based on accelerated gradient descent and alternating direction method of multiplier.
-Experiments conducted on audio signal recovery from either exact or modified spectrograms highlight the potential of our proposed methods for audio restoration.
-In particular, leveraging some of these Bregman divergences induce better performance than the quadratic loss when performing PR from highly degraded spectrograms.
+Since these divergences are not symmetric with respect to their two input arguments in general, they lead to two different formulations of the problem.
+To optimize the resulting objective, we derive two algorithms based on accelerated gradient descent and alternating direction method of multipliers.
+Experiments conducted on audio signal recovery from spectrograms that are either exact or estimated from noisy observations highlight the potential of our proposed methods for audio restoration.
+In particular, leveraging some of these Bregman divergences induce better performance than the quadratic loss when performing PR from spectrograms under very noisy conditions.